Welcome

 While both PAD and NPD facilitate access to documents, they operate at different stages and have different requirements:

-- Test: PAD requires disclosure to be desirable for specific pre-action aims; NPD requires it to be necessary for fair disposal/saving costs.
+• Test: PAD requires disclosure to be desirable for specific pre‑action aims; NPD requires disclosure to be necessary for fair disposal or to save costs.

-- Scope: PAD relates to documents falling under standard disclosure; NPD relates to documents likely to support/adversely affect a case.
+• Scope: PAD is limited to documents falling within standard disclosure; NPD is limited to documents likely to support/adversely affect a party’s case.

-In both applications, the court retains discretion.
-It will always consider proportionality, the burden on the respondent/non-party, and the overriding objective of dealing with cases justly and at proportionate cost.
+In both applications, the court retains a wide discretion.
+It will always consider proportionality, the burden on the respondent/non-party, the continuing duties regarding preservation of documents, and the overriding objective of dealing with cases justly and at proportionate cost.
 Applicants must present clear, specific requests supported by robust evidence.
+Where electronic documents are involved, the parties and non-parties should plan proportionate searches (date ranges, custodians, keywords) and formats for production, following PD 31B principles.
+In the Business and Property Courts, disclosure of documents between parties is governed by PD 57AD, but PAD and NPD remain governed by CPR 31.16 and 31.17.

 Key Point Checklist